IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/security.md

 ### No Security Flavour
 Directory: no-security
-This flavour disables LM security and is intended for development/testing purposes.
+This flavour disables TNCO security and is intended for development/testing purposes.
 To be more precise, this flavour disables:

-* HTTPS access to the LM UI and API
+* HTTPS access to the TNCO UI and API
 * inclusion of Openldap
-* LM UI authenticated access
+* TNCO UI authenticated access
-* LM API authenticated access
+* TNCO API authenticated access

-This flavour may be used in combination with other flavours included in the LM package.
+This flavour may be used in combination with other flavours included in the TNCO package.

 ### Installation
-To install LM with this flavour, ensure the following values file from the lm-helm-charts package is provided during the Helm install process which is described later in this guide:
+To install TNCO with this flavour, ensure the following values file from the lm-helm-charts package is provided during the Helm install process which is described later in this guide:
 `./flavours/no-security/no-security-values.yaml

 ## Changing default passwords